SilkyTech/DaYoshiSvelte/README.md

 > A VPN may be required because it is likely for the request to time out
 ## After downloading the server
 Run `yarn` in the folder to download all the packages.
-> If that doesn't exist then download it from `npm`
-> from node.js here: https://nodejs.org/en/download/
-> if there is an error in console saying: 'yarn' is not recognized as an internal or external command `npm i yarn -g`
+> If that doesn't exist then download it from `npm`- from node.js here: https://nodejs.org/en/download/ - if there is an error in console saying: 'yarn' is not recognized as an internal or external command,

 ## Launching the app
 To run the server locally, run `yarn run dev`.
 > If it gives you an error about nodemon not being installed then run `npm i nodemon -g`.
 > You may need to give it sudo permissions.
 If you want to host it on the local network then use `yarn run dev --host`

+# BUGS
+This is still a buggy website, with some teething issues Make sure to use the `Issues` tab if you find any :)